SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

 Detailed instructions on service monitors can be found via [Prometheus-Operator](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#related-resources) website.
 Once you have created this yaml file, go ahead and run `kubectl create -f name_of_yaml.yaml -n sumologic`.
 This will create the service monitor in the sumologic namespace.

-If you want to keep all your changes inside `prometheus-overrides.yaml` instead of sercviceMonitors, you can add your changes to `prometheus.additionalServiceMonitors` section.
+If you want to keep all your changes inside configuration instead of serviceMonitors, you can add your changes to `prometheus.additionalServiceMonitors` section.
 For given serviceMonitor configuration should looks like follow:

 ```yaml
 ...